medikoo/es5-ext/README.md

 Group list elements by value returned by _cb_ function

 ### Array.prototype.indexesOf(searchElement[, fromIndex])

+Return array of all indexes of given value

 ### Array.prototype.intersection(list0[, list1[, ...]])

+Computes the array of values that are the intersection of all lists (context list and lists given in arguments)

 ### Array.prototype.last()

+Returns value for last declared index

 ### Array.prototype.lastIndex()

+Returns last declared index of array

 ### Array.prototype.remove(value)

+Remove value from an array

 ### Array.prototype.someRight(cb[, thisArg])
 ### Array.prototype.someValue(cb[, thisArg])
 ### Array.prototype.uniq()